MatijaPojatar/Tokenscope/README.md

 already-paid prefix.
 That yields exact per-turn costs and close per-action costs without any configuration.

+Base-context files are sized by a disk scan of the session's project (CLAUDE.md with its `@`-imports followed recursively, `.claude\rules`, auto-memory).
+One honest limitation: in-context *use* of loaded content is not logged anywhere — Reads, edits, and load counts are the observable signals, and the UI says so wherever it matters.

 Optionally, Claude Code hooks can POST real-time events to `/event` for instant "action happening now" signals (see `hooks/settings-snippet.json`).
 Tokenscope works without them — hooks only reduce latency.